Setting Aside a Default Judgment in Queensland

 An irregularly entered judgment most commonly results from anomalies with the service of the claim and statement of claim.

-This is the likely reason that the majority of defendants do not file a defence, because they have not been served with the process.
+This is likely the reason why the majority of defendants do not file a defence, because they have not been served with the process.

 A default judgment can also be irregular because of a failure to comply with the Uniform Civil Procedure Rules 1999 (Qld) (“UCPR”).